igorw/weblog/_posts/2013-01-07-composer-versioning.md

 meaning of `dev-master` can change at any time.

 Let's say that it represents the latest `1.0` development version.
-At some point the author of said library starts working on the `1.1` release, so he branches off a `1.0` branch, and `dev-master` becomes the latest `1.1` dev version.
+At some point the author of said library starts working on the `1.1` release, so they branch off a `1.0` branch, and `dev-master` becomes the latest `1.1` dev version.

 Unless you are tracking the development of that library very closely, you will